rinaZC/CoffeeS/README.md

 # CoffeeS
-A coffeeshops recommendation app that knows you well
+A coffee shops recommendation app that knows you well